Are you experience highs and lows?

 Interpersonal psychotherapy, or IPT, focuses on the relationship between the therapist and the client as it serves as a model for relationships that the client has in their own life.
 Frequently, an individual will present to individual therapy with unfulfilling relationships (either with themselves or with another) or the tendency to isolate themselves.
 Though this may be due to numerous reasons, interpersonal psychotherapy focuses on maladaptive thoughts, such as ‘I’m not good enough,’ ‘I’m too ugly to go to the party,’ ‘I have nothing to say.’
 Or the inability to process emotions (i.e., the person shuts down, angers easily, or uses substances to cope).
 Through positive regard, vulnerability, and honesty, interpersonal therapy can help you build relationship skills (e.g., direct communication, the power of ‘no,’ empathy, and vulnerability) to obtain and keep healthy, long-standing relationships with others.

 Acceptance and Commitment Therapy (ACT)

-Acceptance and commitment therapy’s primary goal is to help you become mindful of your experiences, thoughts, and feelings.
+Acceptance and commitment therapy’s, or ACT, the primary goal is to help you become mindful of your experiences, thoughts, and feelings.
 When you are mindful, you can increase your psychological flexibility.
 This approach is not to change your emotions or thoughts but instead work to accommodate them.
 You are allowing them to be a part of you and adjusting in a way that serves you.
 Over time, you will learn to be more intentional and achieve your goals.